deneve-g/TestART/index.md

 **RQ3:** How does the combination of different parts impact the robustness of TestART?

 **RQ4:** What is the performance of TestART when applied to unlearned datasets, and how well does it generalize to new data?

+## Experiment Setup

+In our experiments, TestART generates unit tests for each focal method through up to four iterations.
+The system selects the best test case by prioritizing execution success, maximum coverage, and minimal test count.

+For fair comparison with baselines:
+- TestART and ChatUniTest use GPT-3.5-turbo-0125 as the base model (16k context length, `temperature` = 0.5)
+- ChatUniTest's `maxPromptTokens` is set to 16,385 with default `maxRounds` of five iterations per attempt
+- ChatGPT-3.5 and ChatGPT-4.0 baseline tests are obtained using TestART's initial generation
+- A3Test is trained on the Methods2Test dataset with learning rate 1e-5 for 110 epochs
+- EvoSuite is configured with:
+  - 3 CPU cores
+  - 2000MB memory per core
+  - Maximum search time of 10 minutes

+The testing environment uses:
+- Java 1.8 as compiler and runtime
+- JUnit 4 as testing framework
+- OpenClover for coverage calculation
+- PITest for mutation coverage (with 11 default mutators)

+All experiments are repeated three times with averaged results.

+## Conclusion

+In this work, we introduce TestART, the first approach to integrate the traditional automated repair technique with the generative capabilities of LLMs through an innovative co-evolutionary framework for generating high-quality unit test cases.

+TestART also introduces positive prompt injection and coverage-guided testing feedback to mitigate the effects of faithfulness hallucinations in LLMs and enhance the sufficiency of test cases.

+TestART significantly outperforms existing methods, showing an 18% increase in passing rate and a 20% enhancement in coverage rate on tested methods, marking substantial improvements over the capabilities of previous works.

+Although TestART is experimented on the ChatGPT-3.5 model, it is superior to the ChatGPT-4.0 model and can be implemented in other LLMs.

+TestART shows excellent performance on both open-source datasets and industrial datasets.
+This indicates that TestART effectively leverages LLMs’ strengths while mitigating their weaknesses, leading to more effective, reliable, and higher-quality unit tests.